Introduction

 - OpenAPI 3.1: Full specification available for code generation

-- Pagination: Cursor-based pagination on list endpoints
+- Pagination: Offset-based pagination on list endpoints (

-- Real-time: Server-Sent Events (SSE) for live updates
+pageandpageSize) - Real-time: Server-Sent Events (SSE) for live updates

-Get an API token
+Get an API key

 Make your first request

-curl http://localhost:8000/api/v1/partners/installers \
+curl https://api.installer.com/api/v1/partners/installers \

 -H "Authorization: Bearer YOUR_TOKEN"Or try it directly from the List Installers API reference page.